depilz/spinePlugin/docs/index.rst

 - **Compatibility**: The plugin is compatible with Solar2D builds for iOS, Android, macOS and windows.

-- **Performance**: Opposite to the old Lua Runtime, this plugin uses native code for optimal rendering and animation performance.
+- **Performance**: Unlike the old Lua Runtime, this plugin uses native code for optimal rendering and animation performance.

 - **Physics**: The plugin uses spine 4.2, which has the new physics system.
 You can now create physics constraints in Spine and use them in Solar2D.